ICT-Infer/timelog/README.md

 ## Installation

 For [supported platforms](#supported-platforms), an install script is provided.
+(A corresponding uninstall script is provided as well, should you ever want to remove timelog.)

 When you run the install script, you will be asked to pick a time zone.
 Please note that this will *not* affect your system time zone --